byjg/byjg.github.io/blog/2025-09-09-byjg-serializer-objectcopy.md

 // $dto->id === 10; $dto->name === 'Ana'
 ```

-Basic: copy one DTO into another DTO
+And another copying from one DTO into another DTO

 ```php
 <?php